-It also provides them with a personalized authentication journey, altering the number of verification steps required based on the completed transaction and the user's profile.
+It also provides them a personalized authentication journey, altering the number of verification steps required based on the completed transaction and the user's profile.

 Biometric banking processes must protect privacy flawlessly.

-The integration of biometric authentication within banking services will improve with new technologies and contextual analysis techniques.
+Integrating biometric authentication within banking services will improve with new technologies and contextual analysis techniques.

 Consumers will enjoy an even more seamless experience, but the industry must exercise extreme caution when working in this area.